Title Sponsor

 Virtual participation: Live stream via ON24

-CPD Hours: To be announced
+CPD Hours: 4.0

-8:45 AM – 9:05 AM | Welcome, Land Acknowledgement and Event Kickoff
+8:45 AM – 9:00 AM | Welcome, Land Acknowledgement and Event Kickoff

-9:00 AM – 9:20 AM| Company Culture: Authenticity and Inclusion
+9:00 AM – 9:20 AM | Company Culture: Authenticity and Inclusion

 The pursuit of diversity in the workplace and inclusion is not merely a buzzword; it’s a commitment that demands tangible actions and genuine intentions.
 Great Place To Work will highlight considerations to promote diversity and inclusion in the workplace.

-Speaker: Alison Grenier, Senior Consultant and Head of Culture & Research, Great Place to Work® Canada
+Speaker: Alison Grenier, Senior Consultant and Head of Culture & Research, Great Place To Work® Canada

-9:20 AM – 10:00 AM| DEI: More than a Trend
+9:20 AM – 10:00 AM | IDEA: More than a Trend

-10:00 AM – 10:30 AM| Hiring Transparency
+10:00 AM – 10:30 AM | Hiring Transparency

 When an organization is more transparent with their employees, they tend to be more successful in employee engagement and have a stronger company culture.
 Hiring new talent is an important first step to creating trust and a positive relationship.
 Let’s discuss new ways you can enhance your hiring transparency, other than just posting a salary range, that will truly champion diversity and inclusion.